Peter Faneuil: Death

 Faneuil died unmarried in Boston of dropsy on March 3, 1743, at the age of 42.
 He was interred in the Granary Burying Ground.
 He left his fortune, including five enslaved black people and 195 dozen bottles of wine, to his sister Mary and brother Benjamin Jr. (who was later to become a Loyalist in the American Revolution).

-19th-century historian Lucius M. Sargent said of Peter Faneuil that he "lived as magnificently as a nobleman, as hospitably as a bishop, and as charitably as an apostle."
+19th-century American historian Lucius M. Sargent said of Faneuil that he "lived as magnificently as a nobleman, as hospitably as a bishop, and as charitably as an apostle."